John Woo: Career

-Hong Kong
+1969–1985: Career beginnings in Hong Kong

 In 1969, Woo was hired as a script supervisor at Cathay Studios.
 In 1971, he became an assistant director at Shaw Studios.
 The same year, he watched Bruce Lee's The Big Boss, which left a strong impression on him due to how different it was from earlier martial arts films.
-Lee's films inspired to direct his own action films.
+Lee's films inspired Woo to direct his own action films.
+Woo worked as assistant director for some films directed by Chang Cheh during the 1970s, and took inspiration from Cheh's work.
 His directorial debut in 1974 was the feature film The Young Dragons (鐵漢柔情, Tiě hàn róu qíng).
-In the kung fu film genre, it was choreographed by Jackie Chan, and featured dynamic camera-work and elaborate action scenes.
-The film was picked up by Golden Harvest Studio where he went on to direct more martial arts films.
+In the kung fu film genre, it was choreographed by Jackie Chan.
+The film was picked up by Golden Harvest Studio, where he went on to direct more martial arts films.
 He later had success as a comedy director with Money Crazy (發錢寒, Fā qián hàn) (1977), starring Hong Kong comedian Ricky Hui and Richard Ng.